 Team Managers can create and assign work to Team Members and view all of their scheduled work.
 However, only certain User Accounts can be designated as a Team Manager depending on their role.
 Only Manager (or Admin) role can be designated as a Team Manager.

 Team Members can be assigned work as part of the team.
 Unlike Team Managers, any user/role can be designated as a Team Member of a Team, including Team Managers.
-The roles include Admin/Manager, Service Agent, Subcontractor, and Assignment role.
+The roles include Admin/Manager, Service Agent and Assignment role.

 Here is a step by step guide on how to create new teams in FieldPulse.
 By default, your company is automatically setup with a team called ‘Default Team’ but it can be renamed and modified as necessary.

-1) Select the ‘Administration’ option from the menu and then select the ‘Teams’ tab
+1) Select the ‘Company Settings’ option from the menu and then select the 'User Accounts’ tab and then the 'Teams' tab.

-3) Enter a Team Name, select the designated Team Managers and Team Members, and click ‘Submit’ to create the new team
+3) Enter a Team Name (and description if needed), select the designated Team Managers and Team Members, and click ‘Save’ to create the new team

 Note, all managers and all team members are selected by default.